Yle Sámi Radio

 Yle Sámi Radio (Sámi Radio) is a regional unit of the Finnish Broadcasting Company (Yle) that produces radio news for the Sámi people.
-The first regular radio programs in Sámi were broadcast in fall 1947.
+Yle's first regular Sámi radio broadcasts began in Oulu in autumn 1947, and it has had its own dedicated radio channel since 1991, after having been previously transmitted as block programming on the national first, second and third radio channels.
 Sámi Radio has journalists in Inari, Utsjoki and Karesuvanto.